kzm6/ML4Health/readme.md

 Certain files which were very large and could not be zipped (windows failure) or uploaded to github, will need to be run through the code.

+EDIT - The very large output files (bert embeddings etc) can now be found in the BOX folder shared in the final report.